-- 40% of small business owners have no protocols in place for securing data, a five percent increase from last year.
+- 40% of small business owners do not have protocols in place for securing data, +5% from last year

-- More than 1/3 of the small businesses report that they never train staff on information security procedures.
+- More than 1/3 of small businesses report that they never train staff on information security procedures

-- 48% of small businesses don’t have anyone directly responsible for management of data security.
+- 48% of small businesses do not have a dedicated person responsible for management of data security

-Compounding the issue, are the steps that need to be taken in the event of a data breach, theft, or loss.
+Compounding the issue are the steps that need to be taken in the event of a data breach, theft, or loss.
 When a merchant suspects a data breach, they must inform the proper authorities through a complex web of reporting regulations.
 In a very short period of time, reporting must be completed with local, national, and international governing bodies, in addition to the card networks.
-State regulations vary state to state and, where federal law applies, it preempts what individual states require.
-The process is complex, time-consuming and difficult, but failing to comply is a crime that can lead to civil or criminal sanctions, and even prison time.
+State regulations vary between states, where federal law applies, it preempts what individual states require.
+The process is complex, time-consuming and difficult, but failing to comply is a crime that can lead to civil or criminal sanctions, or even prison time.

-G2 Web Services recently introduced G2 Breach Reporting, which helps acquirers mitigate the liability associated with merchant data breach and response plans.
+G2 recently introduced G2 Breach Reporting, which helps acquirers mitigate the liability associated with merchant data breaches and response plans.
 Once enrolled, acquirers can offer it to their merchants as a value-added service that can increase an acquirers’ revenue while protecting their merchants.
-Merchants need only to make a single phone call, and G2 Breach Reporting handles all local, federal and regulatory breach reporting requirements within the necessary time frames.
-Learn more about G2 Breach Reporting or contact us to find out how G2 Web Services can assist your company.
+G2 Breach Reporting handles all local, federal and regulatory breach reporting requirements within the necessary time frames.
+Learn more about G2 Breach Reporting or contact us to find out how G2 can assist your company.